Intelligent Patient Visitor Management For Hospitals: A Comprehensive Guide

 Healthcare organizations are also required to comply with Health Level Seven (HL7), which is a set of international standards for the transfer of clinical administrative data between software applications used by a variety of healthcare providers.

 Keeping up with these rigid standards places a considerable administrative and audit burden on hospitals, especially as these regulations often undergo routine changes that the healthcare industry must meet.
-In addition to this, they may be subject to the non-routine changes, such as those put in place throughout the COVID-19 pandemic designed to limit the spread of the virus, which hospitals were required to comply with.
+In addition to this, they may be subject to non-routine changes, such as those put in place throughout the COVID-19 pandemic designed to limit the spread of the virus, which hospitals were required to comply with.

 What Is Visitor Management?